Dead hobbits resurrected: the Barrow-wight encounter in J.R.R. Tolkien's The Lord of the Rings

 The Witch King personally goes to the Barrow Downs.
 He would remain there for three days, rousing the Barrow-wights.
 In The Lord of the Rings: A Reader's Companion, by Hammond and Scull, it includes a piece of manuscript omitted from Unfinished Tales that, among other things, talks about the Witch King's actions here.
 It says that the Witch King empowered the Barrow-wights and killed the nearby Dunedain Rangers, specifically in order to trap the Ring bearer.
 This strategy would nearly work as Frodo, Sam, Merry and Pippin come to the Barrow Downs on September 28 and are captured by a barrow-wight.

 It should be noted that within the published version of The Lord of the Rings the hobbits appear to be hidden from the Ringwraiths for a time by the power of Tom Bombadil.
 Their precise location is only revealed after leaving his influence and protection outside the Barrow Downs, on the East Road, 4 miles from Bree.
 The Barrow-wight was obviously made aware of their presence earlier, but not the Black-riders.
+Once they arrive at Bree they are protected by Aragorn and, later, the Fellowship.

 6. Which body?